-One of the most popular ways businesses are keeping in touch with their customers is through drip campaigns.
-In essence, a drip campaign is a marketing technique that allows businesses to build a rapport with customers and prospects through a long-tail process involving multiple emails with content, conversations and calls to action over an extended time period.
+One of the most popular ways business owners use email to keep in touch with customers and grow their businesses is through drip campaigns.
+A drip campaign is a marketing technique that lets businesses build a rapport with customers and prospects through a long-tail process involving multiple emails with content, conversations and calls to action over an extended time period.

-If you're thinking about creating a drip campaign to increase engagement on your website, we'll explain how to start and run this process using the following steps:
+We'll walk you through creating a drip campaign to increase customer engagement using the following steps:

-- Use customer service to keep customers engaged.
+- Using customer service to keep customers engaged

 1. Start with a strong lead list.

 The first factor you must consider when starting an email drip campaign is your lead list.
-Every niche has a different type of customer persona, and it's very likely that you'll have multiple personas you want to target under the umbrella of one company.
+Every niche has a different customer persona, and you'll likely have multiple personas you want to target under the umbrella of one company.

-For instance, if you owned an online pet shop and wanted to create a drip campaign, you likely want to start with different pet categories based on consumer purchases.
-You would want to create a list for the people interested in content about dogs and create your emails around that niche.
-Similarly, you could strategize emails for people who have purchased cat products, bird accessories or rodent supplies – the list goes on.
-The more you fine-tune your email list, the more likely subscribers are to enjoy and engage with your brand.
+For instance, if you own an online pet shop and want to create a drip campaign, you likely want to start with different pet categories based on consumer purchases.
+You'd create a list for the people interested in dog content and design your emails around that niche.
+Similarly, you could strategize emails for people who have purchased cat products, bird accessories, rodent supplies – the list goes on.
+The more you fine-tune your email list, the more likely subscribers will enjoy and engage with your brand.

-You'll have a better chance of creating a reliable lead list if you begin gathering subscribers as soon as possible.
-Some business owners gather leads when their website goes live; others collect leads at the start of preproduction with a Coming Soon page.
-If you're going to create a Coming Soon page to let potential customers know you exist, let them sign up for your email list for future content and offers, which you can deliver through a drip campaign.
+You'll have a better chance of generating sales leads if you begin gathering email subscribers as soon as possible.
+Some business owners gather leads when their website goes live; others collect leads at the start of preproduction with a "coming soon" page.
+If you create a coming soon page to let potential customers know you exist, let them sign up for your email list for future content and offers, which you can deliver through a drip campaign.

 Editor's note: Looking for the right email marketing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.